LennardKrause/xrdPlanner/README.md

 #### A tool to project X-ray diffraction cones on a detector screen at different geometries (tilt, rotation, offset) and X-ray energies
  - Main application is to visualize the maximum achievable resolution at a given geometry.
  - Is able to project diffraction cones for standard samples or directly from cif files.
- - Can turn out valuable when planning beamtimes and deciding on the geometry of the experiment.
+ - Can turn out valuable when planning beamtimes at synchrotron facilities (e.g. [DanMAX](https://www.maxiv.lu.se/beamlines-accelerators/beamlines/danmax/)).
+ - Helps in deciding on the geometry of an experiment.
  - The math used is not meant to bring people to the moon but to provide a quick and simple preview.
  - The module building code is designed for [Dectris](https://www.dectris.com) [PILATUS3](https://www.dectris.com/detectors/x-ray-detectors/pilatus3/) / [EIGER2](https://www.dectris.com/detectors/x-ray-detectors/eiger2/) and [SACLA](https://sacla.xfel.jp/?lang=en) MPCCD Detectors (central hole geometry) but one-module systems like the [Bruker](https://www.bruker.com/en.html) [Photon II](https://www.bruker.com/en/products-and-solutions/diffractometers-and-scattering-systems/single-crystal-x-ray-diffractometers/sc-xrd-components/detectors.html) are possible as well.
  - It uses [python3](https://www.python.org), [numpy](https://numpy.org), [pyqt6](https://www.riverbankcomputing.com/software/pyqt/), [pyqtgraph](https://pyqtgraph.readthedocs.io/en/latest/), [pyFAI](https://pyfai.readthedocs.io/en/v2023.1/) and [Dans_Diffraction](https://github.com/DanPorter/Dans_Diffraction).